Matching Characteristics of Center of Mass, Hip Turn and Lead Knee at the Top of the Swing by Core Zone (WEB 5)

 This is the instruction video used to capture the top of Mike Austin's swing.
 Note: Mike Austin describes his stance width, how he sets his posture and starts his backswing, all Anterior Zone / Upper Core set up and swing characteristics.

-Below is an image of the Carrying Angle being measured in Dr. Frank Jobe's biomechanics lab at Centinela Hospital in the late 1990s.
-This is an image of former University of California Berkley player JR Ruda, one of the subjects in the biomechanics lab study
+Below is an image of the Carrying Angle being measured in Dr. Frank Jobe's biomechanics lab at Centinela Hospital in the early 2000s.
+This is an image of former University of California Berkley player JR Ruda, one of the subjects in our biomechanics lab study

 The following is an image of former PGA Tour and PGA Champions Tour Anterior Zone player Bob E Smith demonstrating his Carrying Aangle.